⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Not a feeling.

-It must be based on articulable facts.
+It must be based on:

-Specific observations.
+Specific observations

-Something that can later be explained.
+Something that can later be explained

 Without reasonable suspicion, a detention is unlawful.